MikeHughesKent/PyHoloscope/docs/source/holo.rst

 Set the wavelength of the hologram.

-.. py:function:: set_window(img, radius, thickness, [shape = 'circle'])
+.. py:function:: set_window(img, radius, thickness, [shape = 'square'])

 Sets a cosine window used for pre and post processing to reduce edge artefacts.
-`img`` is a 2D numpy array which is either the hologram or any numpy array of the same size as the hologram, ``radius`` is the the size of the window and ``thickess`` determines the distance over which the window tapers from 0 to 1.
-By defualt the window is circular, pass ``shape = 'square'`` to generate a square window.
+``img`` is a 2D numpy array which is either the hologram or any numpy array of the same size as the hologram, ``radius`` is the the size of the window and ``thickess`` determines the distance over which the window tapers from 0 to 1.
+By defualt the window is square, pass ``shape = 'circle'`` to generate a circular window.

 .. py:function:: set_window_radius(windowRadius)

 Sets the radius of the cropping window.

 .. py:function:: set_window_thickness(windowThickness)

 Sets the edge thickness of the cropping window.

 .. py:function:: update_propagator(img)